 Note: All payout information below is the typical standard for CMSA Major Events.
 If any event deviates from this formula, it will be noted on the event details.
 Please check all event information listed for current payback information as it is subject to change.

 The entry fee will be $100 with 50% payback at each of the major CMSA Championships.
 In addition to the payback CMSA will escrow another $20 per entry and put it into the Senior Incentive Fund that will be paid out to the Senior Incentive winners at the CMSA World Championship.
-There will be two gender split Divisions, Men's and Women's Limited (S1, S2 and S3) and Men's and Women's Open (S4, S5 and S6).The first four stages of the main match will be used as qualifiers for the Senior Incentive Finals.
+There will be two gender split Divisions, Men's and Women's Limited (S1, S2 and S3) and Men's and Women's Open (S4, S5 and S6).The first two stages of the main match will be used as qualifiers for the Senior Incentive Finals.
 The top five qualifiers in each of the four categories will be called back for the finals.
 The pay-out in the Finals will include the 50% payback plus any added money, if applicable.
 The accumulated Senior Incentive Fund will be paid out at the World to the Senior Incentive winners plus the 50% payback along with added money.
 In order to compete in the Senior Incentive at the World championship, you must have competed in one Senor Incentive event at a major championship in that competition year.
 No buy-ins will be allowed.

 At most* CMSA Major events, the Eliminator will be run as follows: There will be two gender split divisions: Men's and Women's Limited (1, 2, 3) and Men's and Women's Open (4, 5, 6).
 All entries will run stage 1.
 The top twenty of each division will come back and run stage 2.
 The top ten of each division will then come back for the final stage.
 Payout will be 50% in the final stage, paid 1 spot for every 5 entries.